 The corporate strategic planning process evaluates the resources available to the company and identifies gaps that you will need to fill to drive business results.
 These could be gaps within tangible resources (inventory, technology, or headcount) or intangible (institutional knowledge or role-specific skills).

-Strategic planning usually starts in the same place as the business plan: the C-suite, with critical internal stakeholders present.
+Within the context of the Growth Playbook, strategic planning usually starts in the same place as the business plan: the C-suite, with critical internal stakeholders present.
 Business and department leaders need to have a conversation to identify the resources the company will need to carry out the business plan.

 The strategic planning process provides a high-level blueprint of your corporate plan and feeds into the operational and project planning processes.